bkesterbyld/maroon-potato/src/pages/faq.md

           some data set into higher level analytics without waiting hours or a day.
-In-memory processing, on the other hand, is extremely useful for high throughput operations and calculations where either speed is essential or concurrency becomes a real problem.
+In-memory processing, on the other hand, is extremely useful for high throughput operations and calculations where either speed is essential or concurrency becomes a blocking problem.
 By putting data sets into memory, you can do calculations in nanosecond timeframes while  avoiding physical database contention, CPU racing and other nasty computer science problems.
       - title: How does the logic work?
 Can I code my own?
         content: >-
           Above's no code logic is based in large part on [control-flow